nikhilbalwani/xv6-PDOS-bootloader/README.md

 An ELF header has the following important fields:

 * **Magic Number**.
 To check the integrity of ELF header block, also verfies whether the Operating system is running in correct mode.
-* **Program Header Offset** The number of bits to offset before we find the Physical Headers
+* **Program Header Offset** The number of bits to offset before we find the program headers
 * **Number of Program Headers** Total number of program headers

 ## Program Header ##